irishgreencitrus/pymc/README.md

 To-do
 - [x] Make paths with spaces usable
-- [] Run server.jars in their own location
+- [x] Run server.jars in their own location
+- [ ] Get it to work on Macs

 ## Client
 * The actual Minecraft Launcher bit

 To-do
-- [] Make it work (jar command for running Minecraft requires some stuff)
+- [ ] Make it work (jar command for running Minecraft requires some stuff)